 Backcountry displays a genuine, intimate knowledge (or at least a familiarity) of the camping experience, even the build up and anticipation of the trip out into the woods is palpable here.
 Furthermore, they manage to understand everything that’s unsettling about camping in this movie: the sounds, the visuals, the vulnerability of being out there.
 They know how to push buttons: how the fire only illuminates your immediate surroundings, how tents really give you this false sense of security.
 How, once you are in a tent you can see nothing, yet you hear everything.
 The slightest sound, even a mouse scuffling through the grass, can get your imagination stirring, except this is no mouse.

-This was made even personal, in that the setting is very familiar to those who camp in Ontario (or approximate to it).
-Primarily, Backcountry was filmed in Restoule Provincial Park (here called ‘Nabookaa Park’), which is not far from Algonquin and North Bay.
-So, the forest feels like very familiar territory, personally.
-In fact, I am pretty sure they are initially shown driving on Highway 11 too, but really it could be anyway highway travelling North of Ontario.
-As soon as they get to the park, it also prompted guesses on where they were (because it seemed familiar).
-They do a good job staging the anticipation of the journey.
+It was an almost to personal experience, the setting of Backcountry because it was filmed in Restoule Provincial Park (here called ‘Nabookaa Park’), which is not far from Algonquin and North Bay.
+So, the forest felt like very familiar territory, personally.
+In fact, I am pretty sure they are initially shown driving up Highway 11 too.
+As soon as the couple get to the park, it prompted guesses from all of us watching on which park it was because it seemed familiar.
+They do a great job staging the anticipation of the journey.
 Let’s just say, never has a movie both simultaneously made me want to go camping and then (wham) never want to go backwood camping again.

 I thought Adam MacDonald did a good job of immersing the audience in the couple’s experience and sharing in the terror.
 At times you will feel compelled to throw something at the screen or overt your eyes.
 It is pretty intense and really compels one’s natural instincts of fight or flight.
 Yes, the characters make bad decisions but this is done precisely to antagonize the audience.
 We watch it unfolding, whether through pride or stupidity, we cannot save the couple.